-The financial information set out below has been derived from the audited consolidated financial statements of the Bank as at, and for the years ended on, 31 December 2014 and 31 December 2015 and the unaudited consolidated balance sheet and income statement for the nine-month period ended 30 September 2016 of the Bank.
-The consolidated financial statements of the Bank were prepared in accordance with IFRS.
-Such financial information should be read together with, and is qualified in its entirety by reference to, the Bank's annual reports and audited financial statements as at, and for the years ended on, 31 December 2014 and 31 December 2015 and the unaudited consolidated balance sheet and income statement of the Bank for the nine-month period ended 30 September 2016.
-The financial statements for the years ended on 31 December 2014 and 31 December 2015 have been approved by the Board of Directors of the Bank and by the General Meeting of Shareholders on 11 May 2015 and 21 April 2016, respectively.
+The financial information set out below has been derived from the audited consolidated financial statements of the Bank as at, and for the years ended on, 31 December 2015 and 31 December 2016 and the unaudited consolidated balance sheet and income statement for the six month period ended 30 June 2016 and 30 June 2017 of the Bank.
+The consolidated financial statements of the Bank were prepared in accordance with IFRS, as endorsed by the European Union.
+Such financial information should be read together with, and is qualified in its entirety by reference to, the Bank's annual reports and audited financial statements as at, and for the years ended on, 31 December 2015 and 31 December 2016 and the unaudited consolidated balance sheet and income statement of the Bank for the six month periods ended 30 June 2016 and 30 June 2017.
+The financial statements for the years ended on 31 December 2015 and 31 December 2016 have been approved by the Board of Directors of the Bank and by the General Meeting of Shareholders on 21 April 2016 and 10 May 2017, respectively.

-Consolidated Income Statement for the years ended 31 December, 2015 and 2014
+Consolidated Income Statements for the years ended 31 December, 2016 and 2015 (Audited) (Amounts expressed in thousands of EUR)